 How to Wear a Collar Bar

-Collar bars undoubtedly have old world associations but as fashions continually circulate, collar bars are still relevant in the modern sphere.
-If you have a modern outlook but still pay reverence to the classicism of the past, then a bespoke collar bar will reward your wardrobe a timeless appeal.
+Collar bars undoubtedly have old-world associations, but as fashions continually circulate, they remain relevant in the modern sphere.
+If you have a modern outlook but still revere the classicism of the past, a bespoke collar bar will reward your wardrobe with timeless appeal.

-Collar bars are a successful fruition of the roaring twenties when self bow ties, waistcoats and elegant tailoring were at their height.
-While not all fashions of the early 20th century have translated into the modern landscape, collar bars are one of those artefacts that are still held with relevance.
+Collar bars were a successful product of the roaring twenties, when self-tie bow ties, waistcoats, and elegant tailoring were at their height.
+While not all fashions of the early 20th century have translated into the modern landscape, collar bars are one of those artefacts that are still relevant.

 What is a Collar Bar?

-A collar bar is a piece of metal that is inserted behind the tie and the sides of the collar.
+A collar bar is a piece of metal inserted behind the tie and the sides of the collar.
 It has screw ends that slide through the fabric of the collar that will hold it in place.
-The collar bar was invented to give tie an elevated appearance; it lifts the tie knot off the chest and emanates an all round confident appearance.
+The collar bar was invented to elevate the necktie; it lifts the tie knot off the chest and emanates an all-around confident appearance.

 If you're a connoisseur of cinema classics, or you know your way around around a Hollywood blockbuster, you will have observed collar bars sported by some our most well known silver screen heroes; most notably Mr. James Bond.